jungkumseok/OneOS-DSL/docs/dsl-design.md

 x * (cmd)
 </pre>

+> *Kumseok:* If we plan to support arithmetic operations in our DSL, we may have to revise this syntax to disambiguate arithmetic ops.
+For now, I don't see much use for arithmetic ops in our DSL so I think this syntax is good.

 ## Spawn
 The *spawn* command will be used to start processes

 <pre>
 spawn [options] <i>script(s)</i> [args]
 </pre>

 ### Options
 --attr <i>name(s)</i>